dwikurniawan91/user-management/README.md

 - `NETLIFY_AUTH_TOKEN` – Personal access token from Netlify.
 - `NETLIFY_SITE_ID` – Site ID of the Netlify project that should receive deployments.

+### Netlify configuration

+This project assumes **GitHub Actions-only deploys**.
+The workflow builds the site and uploads the `dist` folder via `netlify-cli`, so Netlify only serves the prebuilt assets.

+To avoid duplicate builds:

+1. Add `netlify.toml` (already included) to your repo.
+It sets `ignore = "exit 0"` so any Netlify-triggered builds are skipped automatically.
+2. In the Netlify UI, open your site → **Site settings → Build & deploy → Continuous deployment** and click **Stop builds** (or set the skip command) so Netlify does not attempt to build on its own.
 ## Netlify deployment

 The pipeline uses the official [`netlify/actions/cli`](https://github.com/netlify/actions) action to publish the `dist` directory.
 You can also deploy manually: